PolMine/polmineR/README.md

 #### Install development version / build from source

-For installing the development version of polmineR and building the package from source, the prerequisites required for installing the binary package (including [XQuartz](https://www.xquartz.org/) and the Command Line Developer Tools) need to be met.
-The Command Line Developer Tools can also be installed from a terminal window as follows.
+For installing the development version of polmineR and building the package from source, the Command Line Developer Tools need to be installed.
+Install them from a terminal window as follows.

 ``` sh
 xcode-select --install
 ```

+If you haven’t done so already, install [XQuartz](https://www.xquartz.org/), R and RStudio (see previous instructions for binary installation).

 The [devtools](https://CRAN.R-project.org/package=devtools) package
 exposes a convenient and commonly used installation mechanism for